Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri Nov 22 2024
+Last update on Mon Nov 25 2024

-**40 day before 2025 ⏱**
+**37 day before 2025 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️